-- Wastewater Treatment Facilities (WWTFs): Studies should examine the correlation between bacteria levels in effluent and in-stream bacteria levels.
-Have in-stream bacteria levels changed as a result of TCEQ's new rules that limit bacteria levels in effluent?
-Research may also be conducted to identify how other constituents in wastewater effluent may influence instream bacteria levels.
-How are in-stream bacteria levels influenced by sludge discharges, nutrients, and stormwater discharges from WWTFs? - Health Risks: The studies should include cumulative review of epidemiological studies, collection of new epidemiological data, and/or microbial risk assessment efforts aimed at determining human health risks from recreational activities in, on, or near bayous in the BIG region.
+- WWTFs: Studies should examine the correlation between bacteria levels in effluent and instream bacteria levels.
+Have in-stream bacteria levels changed as a result of the TCEQ's new rules that limit bacteria levels in effluent?
+Research may also be conducted to identify how other constituents in wastewater effluent may influence in-stream bacteria levels.
+How are instream bacteria levels influenced by sludge discharges, nutrients, and storm water discharges from WWTFs? - Health risks: The studies should include cumulative review of epidemiological studies, collection of new epidemiological data, and/or microbial risk assessment efforts aimed at determining human health risks from recreational activities in, on, or near bayous in the BIG region.
 What is the relationship between the levels of pathogens and indicators in different watersheds? - Recreational use: Generally, eight or more illnesses above the background level are considered problematic.
 Does the rate of illness from contact recreation in impaired waterways in the project area exceed this threshold?
 What is the level of recreation on the waterways? - Land use: Research could analyze the correlations between land use, turbidity, and in-stream bacteria levels.
 Some land use types may lead to increased turbidity, and may be associated with increased bacteria levels.
+Consideration should be given to evaluating the per-capita contribution of bacteria in relative compact mixed use developments versus lower density developments.
 Historical land use prior to development may also influence in-stream bacteria levels.
-Is there a correlation between impervious surfaces and in-stream bacteria levels? - Modeling: The document, "Bacteria Total Maximum Daily Load Task Force Final Report," edited by Kathy Wythe of the Texas Water Resources Institute (TWRI), contains summary information about the selection and application of various water quality models for use in Texas.
-However, many questions were raised by the authors regarding how well the models work, how they can be improved to be more accurate, and how well they function as predictive models.
-Research could be done to provide answers to the questions raised in the report.
-One particular input for which further information could be done is to improve the flow data available for classified stream sections.
+Is there a correlation between impervious surfaces and in-stream bacteria levels?